AndrewMarines/FM-HeatMap/README.md

-  Write me on twitter if you need help : https://twitter.com/andreamarini2
+  Write me on Twitter if you need help : https://twitter.com/andreamarini2